 ATRT2 Assessment of Recommendation Effectiveness

-Based on the comments referenced above and similar comments both in other public comments and relayed during the ICANN Durban meeting, there may be some question as to whether the Westlake Governance DNS Risk Framework is “comprehensive within the scope of ICANN’s SSR remit and limited missions” however it must be acknowledged that comprehensiveness is a matter of opinion and those opinions appear to vary significantly.
+Based on the comments referenced above and similar comments both in other public comments and relayed during the ICANN Durban meeting, there is some question as to whether the Westlake Governance DNS Risk Framework is "comprehensive within the scope of ICANN's SSR remit and limited missions".
+However, comprehensiveness is a matter of opinion and those opinions vary significantly, which is cause for concern.

 Recommendation 28

 “ICANN should continue to actively engage in threat detection and mitigation, and participate in efforts to distribute threat and incident information.”